alessandro-fazzi/lfbg.pl/README.md

     -m, -mail       send mail report (if configured in lfbg.conf) -list           list available methods

-## Status
+## Status and features (sort of changelog)

 At the moment we are working (slowly) on the script in this way:

-* we run it on our backup server: backups in the night, sec scanning during the day on the backed up files
+[x] we run it on our backup server: backups in the night, sec scanning during the day on the backed up files
-* we are refactoring the shipped regex collection: too many false positives in the original lfbg; and we are specializing the scan (I'll write more about)
-* <s>we are implementing the _exclude_ functions (not a hard work, so it will be shipped soon)</s> Implemented! +1
+[ ] we are refactoring the shipped regex collection: too many false positives in the original lfbg; and we are specializing the scan (I'll write more about) [x] we are implementing the _exclude_ functions (not a hard work, so it will be shipped soon)
+[x] multiple scan paths
+[x] scan paths with globbing star (*)
+[x] custom user methods with no ```git pull``` pain in the ass: if you'll add a search model you should update the core code easilly
-* we are planning (it is just on my local dev branch ;) ) to implement a sec check specifically for wordpress sites based on the md5 hashes of the core's files
+[ ] we are planning (it is just on my local dev branch ;) ) to implement a sec check specifically for wordpress sites based on the md5 hashes of the core's files [ ] what's you're request?
+Leave an issue here on github!

 ## Just a piece of security